logzio/logz-docs/_source/user-guide/kibana/best-practices.md

 <iframe class="vidyard_iframe" src="//play.vidyard.com/Lg6z1KaebTKSQJXaN7wQki.html?" width=640 height=360 scrolling="no" frameborder="0" allowtransparency="true" allowfullscreen></iframe>

-###### No correlation between the your logs and usage quota

-When you apply the **Today** time frame to view your logs, you might not see too many results but still have a high quota usage.
-This is a result of sending logs with a date different than today.
-If you encounter this issue, **[contact Logz.io's Support team](mailto:help@logz.io)** to resolve it.

 ##### Add more columns to your view results

 You can add additional columns to your logs field view.